“How’s your new job?” I asked a friend over lunch.

 “It’s fine.
 I’m just so tired,” she sighed.

 This was an unusual response from one of the most creative, energetic, changemakery, and positive people I know.
 Her job was perfect on paper.
 The problem was that her inner motor was fueled by opportunities to be innovative, creative, and visionary — which this position didn’t offer.

 For some people, having creative, innovative, out-of-the box work would be draining.
 Different things ignite our inner fire and propel us forward.
 If your work is making you “tired,” or you’re feeling stalled, it might be time to reflect on if your work is nourishing your unique engine.

 Just like machines, different “fuels” energize people.
 Which of these archetypes sounds like you?
 (None are “better” than the other by the way, and you might be drawn to more than one).

 You’re energized by being physically active and pushing yourself beyond your limits.

-Beautiful things, good food and wine, and everything yummy about the natural world energize you.
+You’re energized by beautiful things, good food, and everything yummy about the natural world.

-Writing, speaking, networking, and connecting with people energize you.
+You’re energized by writing, speaking, networking, and connecting with people.

 You’re energized by making people feel comfortable, nourished, and at home.